ccutrer/waterfurnace_aurora/README.md

 ## Installation

-Install ruby 2.5, 2.6, or 2.7.
-Ruby 3.0 has not been tested.
+Install ruby >= 3.2.
 If talking directly to the serial port, Linux is required.
 Mac may or may not work.
 Windows probably won't work.
 If you want to run on Windows, you'll need to run a network serial port (like with `ser2net`), and connect remotely from the Windows machine.
 Then:

 ```sh
 gem install waterfurnace_aurora